mattiaspilroth/mattiaspilroth.github.io/content/analysis/why-ot-infrastructure-appears-static.md

 image: "images/og-why-ot-static.jpg"
 ---

 Industrial control systems in chemical plants, refineries, and generating stations appear static to IT and cybersecurity teams.
 Systems stay in service for decades.
 Patch levels lag.
 Legacy platforms outlive vendor support.
-Change moves slowly.
+Change is slow and frequently deferred.

 From outside the operating context, this looks irrational.
 Inside the fence, it is a rational response to consequence, liability, validation limits, and funding mechanics.
 The inertia follows from the constraints that determine what change the plant can safely absorb.